vitelabs/crypto-info/tokens/vite-tutorial.en.md

 | links | optional | website,whitepaper,github, and other media links. | Map<String,List<String>> |
 | initialPrice | optional | the initial price of your token to the base currency | String |

-> Filename in the `lowercase` format, named by your tokenId, eg: tti_b90c9baffffc9dae58d1f33f.json, tti_b90c9baffffc9dae58d1f33f.png
+> Filename in the `lowercase` format, named by your tokenId, same name for both .json and .png (Including capitalization), eg: tti_b90c9baffffc9dae58d1f33f.json, tti_b90c9baffffc9dae58d1f33f.png

 #### Keyword in the field  Map-Value above.